Concerning Violence

-Concerning Violence is a 2014 documentary film written and directed by Göran Olsson.
-It is based on Frantz Fanon's essay, Concerning Violence, from his 1961 book The Wretched of the Earth.
+Concerning Violence is a 2014 documentary film written and directed by Göran Hugo Olsson.
+It is based on Frantz Fanon's essay, "Concerning Violence", from his 1961 book The Wretched of the Earth.
 American singer and actress Lauryn Hill served as the narrator in the English-language release of the film, while Finnish actress Kati Outinen provides narration for the original Swedish release.

 The film is an international co-production between Sweden, Finland, Denmark, and the United States.

 Synopsis

 The film narrates the events of African nationalist and independence movements in the 1960s and 1970s which challenged colonial and white minority rule.

 Release

 The film premiered in-competition in the World Cinema Documentary Competition at 2014 Sundance Film Festival on 17 January 2014, after being pitched at the 2012 MeetMarket at Sheffield Doc/Fest.

 In May 2013, Films Boutique acquired the worldwide distribution rights to the film.
 The film also screened at 64th Berlin International Film Festival in Panorama Dokumente section, in February 2014.
 It won a prize at the festival.
 The film also premiered in competition at 2014 Göteborg International Film Festival on 30 January 2014.

 It had a theatrical release in Sweden on 15 August 2014.
 It was released in the UK on 28 November 2014 and in the United States on 5 December 2014.